ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 Some notes about each of these parameters:

-- `-IXGET`, one of many ways to tell curl that we want to send a GET request, but we are only interested in outputting the headers
+- `-IXGET`, one of many ways to tell curl that you want to send a GET request, but you are only interested in outputting the headers
 - `--resolve www.staging.foobar.com.us-2.platformsh.site:443:1.2.3.4`
-    - We tell curl not to do a DNS lookup for `www.staging.foobar.com.us-2.platformsh.site`.
-We do that because in our case that will resolve to the Fastly endpoint, not our origin (nginx)
+    - You tell curl not to do a DNS lookup for `www.staging.foobar.com.us-2.platformsh.site`.
+You do that because in this case that resolves to the Fastly endpoint, not the origin (nginx)
-    - We specify `443` because we are using `https`
+    - You specify `443` because you are using `https`
-    - We provide the IP of the nginx endpoint at platform.sh (`1.2.3.4` in this example)
+    - You provide the IP of the nginx endpoint at platform.sh (`1.2.3.4` in this example)
 - `--header "Surrogate-Capability: abc=ESI/1.0"`, strictly speaking not needed when fetching the user-context-hash, but this tells [[= product_name =]] that client understands ESI tags.
   It is good practice to always include this header when imitating the HTTP Cache.
 - `--header "accept: application/vnd.fos.user-context-hash"` tells [[= product_name =]] that the client wants to receive the user-context-hash
 - `--header "x-fos-original-url: /"` is required by the fos-http-cache bundle in order to deliver the user-context-hash
-- `https://www.staging.foobar.com.us-2.platformsh.site/_fos_user_context_hash` : here we use the hostname we earlier told curl how to resolve using `---resolve`. `/_fos_user_context_hash` is the route to the controller that are able to deliver the user-context-hash.
+- `https://www.staging.foobar.com.us-2.platformsh.site/_fos_user_context_hash` : here you use the hostname you earlier told curl how to resolve using `---resolve`. `/_fos_user_context_hash` is the route to the controller that are able to deliver the user-context-hash.
 - You may also provide the session cookie (`--cookie ".....=....") for a logged-in-user if you are interested in